Anime and manga: History

 The explosive growth in Japan's soft power began in the 1970s, when it changed from a net importer to a net exporter of information.
 Prior to the late 1990s, the primary export of Japan's content industry was video games.
 However, beginning in 2000, the Ministry of Education, Culture, Sports, Science and Technology recognized anime and manga as part of "traditional" Japanese culture, and the government began to promote them as part of its Cool Japan strategy, passing the Content Industry Promotion Law in June 2004.
 The value of the anime and manga industry is estimated at US$5 billion as of 2008.

 Anime and manga were not widely marketed in the United States before the mid-1990s, with only a few titles available on network television.
 The rapid growth of the genre in the United States has led some commentators to deem it an American import rather than a Japanese export.
 Due to anime and manga's increased popularity overseas, various companies have begun catering to foreign audiences such as Kadokawa Corporation which has adopted the "Overseas first" policy.

+In April 2023, the Japan Business Federation laid out a proposal aiming to spur the economic growth of Japan by further promoting the contents industry abroad, primarily anime, manga and video games, for measures to invite industry experts from abroad to come to Japan to work, and to link with the tourism sector to help foreign fans of manga and anime visit sites across the country associated with particular manga stories.
+The federation seeks on quadrupling the sales of Japanese content in overseas markets within the upcoming 10 years.

 Industry growth

+In 2021, the Association of Japanese Animations valued the country's anime market at $19.2 billion.
 Precedence Research, a research company for market insights, projects that the anime market will increase from $24.5 billion to $47.14 billion by 2028.

 In other languages

 In China, dongman (動漫 (动漫, dòngmàn)) is a portmanteau of donghua and manhua, used as an umbrella term for animation and comics.
-The term "dongman" is often mistakenly used to exclusively refer to the animation, while in fact it should include both the donghua and the manhua.
+The term "dongman" is often mistakenly used to exclusively refer to the animation; in fact, the term should include both the donghua and the manhua.
 When video games are included, the term used is ACG (動漫遊戲 (动漫游戏, dòngmànyóuxì)), short for "animation, comics, and games".
 A further extension which includes light novels is ACGN, or "animation, comics, games, and novels".
 Another term for the genre as a whole is erciyuan (二次元 (èrcìyuán)), meaning "two-dimensional space".
 One of the most popular websites for ACGN content is bilibili.